AT&T TL86103 Review

 Ease of Use

-This model scored right in the middle for ease of use, scoring a 5 out of 10 on our tests.
+This model scored right in the middle for ease of use.
 The handset did have a backlit keypad, with blue numbers that we felt were aesthetically pleasing, but overall it was a bit dim and was only illuminated enough to make dialing out a number easy.

 We found that the ringer for the lost handset function was on the quieter side, measured at 61 dBa on our meter at 6' away.
 The display became hard for us to read at 5' away from the handset, and almost impossible at 6'.

 This model ranked about average at navigating through its various menus and slightly above at inputting names to the phonebook, but this phone excelled at linking to a cell phone.
 It would easily reconnect if the mobile device was brought out of range of the base, and will announce the name of the person calling if the directory is already downloaded.

 This model is feature-rich.
 It can host up to 12 expandable handsets and is also capable of linking to mobile devices.
 Additionally, there is a corded handset on the main module.
 This product also has an answering machine.
 The handsets for this model also have a belt clip and headphone jack for adding an external headset for hands-free operation.